reyjes15/Dex2c-DptShell-Protection/README.md

 ```

 ## 📢 AUTOMATED ANTI-TAMPER (AUTO-PILOT)
 *Good news!
-The manual Anti-Tamper setup from version 1.0 is now officially obsolete.* You no longer need to execute the script twice, manually check APK properties, or copy byte sizes.
-Our new **Auto-Pilot** system will execute the bait process in the background, extract the exact byte size, and re-compile your APK with a 100% accurate Anti-Tamper injection. **Just 1-click and relax!**
+The manual Anti-Tamper setup from version 1.0 is now officially obsolete.* You no longer need to execute the script twice, manually check APK properties.
+Our new **Auto-Pilot** system will execute the bait process in the background, and re-compile your APK with a 100% accurate Anti-Tamper injection. **Just 1-click and relax!**

 > **⚠️ CRITICAL NOTE (FOLDER CLEANUP):**
 > **CLEAN THE DEX2C AND COMBO FOLDER EVERY TIME YOU WANT TO EXECUTE A SCRIPT.**